 Both T2 and T1 changes have been seen to regress with treatment if instituted early enough.

-Acroparesthesia is a common manifestation, more so than ischaemic changes described above, and can be debilitating 6.
+Acroparesthesia is a common manifestation, more so than ischemic changes described above, and can be debilitating 6.

 Autonomic (sympathetic) nervous system involvement can lead to gastrointestinal autonomic dysfunction.